dank-inc/mvc-launchpad-rails/README.md

 ### Data Model Plan and Exec

+- generate react forms & routes (agnostic maybe) / some sort of admin panel a-la django
+- add administrage gem in favor above todo - would be cool to roll it up in he frontend, but that is a good first iteration
 - move schema to base directory
 - create script to generate scaffold commands
-- generate react forms & routes (agnostic maybe) / some sort of admin panel a-la django

 ### Misc